Abdominoplasty - Tummy Tuck Surgery

 Instead, a tummy tuck is the ideal procedure for someone who's already lost a significant amount of weight.
 That may lead to loose, hanging skin in your abdominal region, which no amount of diet or exercise will be able to fix.
 A tummy tuck can help eliminate that skin and put the finishing touches on your efforts.

-Tummy Tuck After Pregnancy and Childbirth
+Tummy Tuck After Pregnancy And Childbirth

 Your tummy tuck will address many of the physical changes caused by pregnancy and childbirth.
 In addition to eliminating loose skin, stretch marks, and C-section scars, the procedure can repair abdominal muscles that were stretched or damaged throughout the childbearing process.

 You should also talk to Dr. Brown if you plan to have children in the future.
 This is still possible after undergoing a tummy tuck, but it's generally best to wait for the surgery until you're finished having kids.
 A tummy tuck will have no adverse effects on your pregnancy.
 However, your bodily changes during those nine months can undo many of the results that your procedure achieved.
-You may need a corrective follow-up after you give birth.
+You may need a corrective touch-up after you give birth.

-What is the Tummy Tuck Procedure?
+What Is The Tummy Tuck Procedure?

 • She will also make an oval incision around your belly button to separate it from your abdominal skin.
+It remains attached to your muscles, so it is your same belly button.

 • As needed, Dr. Brown will liposuction adjacent areas such as your hips, flanks, or pubic area to remove excess fat deposits.